 Community Service Project

 Students will have two days of community service opportunities with Denver Health’s At-Risk Intervention and Mentoring (AIM) program, working with students from Denver Health Public Schools Faces of the Future program interested in health professions through the collaborative MedConnect program.

 At the end of the rotation, students will participate in a social with faculty and residents at a local Colorado location.

 Interview/Letters of Recommendation

-Externs will receive a Standard Letter of Evaluation (SLOE) and a letter of recommendation from their faculty advisor to add to their ERAS if they choose to do so.
+Externs will receive a Standard Letter of Evaluation (SLOE), an interview during the rotation and a letter of recommendation from their faculty advisor to add to their ERAS if they choose to do so.
 Additionally, diversity externs (along with sub-interns) who rotate at our residency program will be automatically considered for a residency position in the upcoming intern class.

 ☐ Complete survey above

 ☐ Apply to 8011 in VSAS

 ☐ Copy of Step 1 score (to confirm pass) uploaded to VSAS (supplemental documents)